I’ve never been a gym person, ever.

 These days, however, I’m feeling inclined to try something new.
 Gone are the days when I can hit the neighborhood hiking trail, and our apartment gym is both lackluster and temporary.
 So, here we are: I’m a woman looking to workout, trying to curve the latest temptations of local beer and cheese curds.

-Luckily for me, there are plenty of gyms here in Milwaukee—almost as plentiful as variations of ales.
+Luckily for me, there are plenty of gyms here in Milwaukee—almost as plentiful as breweries.
 Choosing came down to a few different options: location, variation, and excitement.
 So, I settled on an infrared sauna studio, down the block, that offers a mix of workout classes 24/7.
 HOTWORX ticks all of my boxes.

 As previously mentioned, HOTWORX is located super close to us – it’s about a 1-minute drive or a 7-minute walk from our apartment, and will maybe be twice as long when we move into our house, if that.